 5. Rose Buds from Hershey's Kisses

 The next idea comes from the blog Chasing Cottons and it is another “flower” basket, but this time the “flowers” are made from Hershey's Kisses.
 Hershey's roses are usually given as wedding favors or for Valentine’s Day, but they are perfect for a Mother’s Day gift too.
 The best thing about these fun (and popular) “flowers” is that you can make them quickly and even kids can help with that.
 The mess will be minimal and mom will love them.
 Visit Chasing Cottons for a step-by-step tutorial.

-The tools needed are things that almost everyone has in their kitchen—flower-shaped cookie cutters, melon baller and wooden skewers (or decorative plastic drink picks).
+The tools needed are things that almost everyone has in their kitchen—flower-shaped cookie cutters, a melon baller, and wooden skewers (or decorative plastic drink picks).
 Even if you don’t have these at home and you have to buy them, it will still cost you way less to make the arrangement yourself than ordering one.
-Watch the video for a step-by-step tutorial (tutorial starts at 0:54 min) or go to She Knows for written instructions.
+Watch the video below for a step-by-step tutorial (tutorial starts at 0:54 min) or go to She Knows for written instructions.

-Many people think that these types of bouquets are a lot of work and need to be made the day of the event, but actually the fruits can be prepared a day or two ahead.
-All you need to do is keep them in ziplock bags or glass-lock containers.
+Many people think that these types of bouquets are a lot of work and need to be made the day of the event, but actually, the fruits can be prepared a day or two ahead.
+All you need to do is keep them in Ziploc bags or glass-lock containers.
 This will save you some time.

 When the day comes, arrange the bouquet how you see fit.
-It is the creativity and look of the arrangement that make this gift special.
+It is the creativity and visual appeal that make this arrangement a gift special.
 For example, you can jazz up the gift by using a pineapple or a cantaloupe as a vase or mix fruits and veggies to make the flowers.
-The possibilities are numerous.
+The possibilities are endless.